benjief/COMP-2800-Team-BBY-19-GreenQuest/README.md

 We organized our repo by grouping file types together such as all HTML files into the "html" folder.

  Top level of project folder:

 ├── .gitignore                      # Git ignore file
+├──  404.html                       # 404 page
+├──  index.html                     # landing page
+├──  .vscode                        # settings for vscode
-├── .vs                            # vs
+├──  storage.rules                  # firestore rule file.
-├── .vscode                        # Folder for the live server settings port ├── jquery_plugins                 # Folder for plugins like the jquery star-rating feature ├── mergelog                       # File with all the merge history └── README.md                      # README file
+├──  mergelog                       # File with all the merge history └──  README.md                      # README file

 It has the following subfolders and files:
-├── .git                           # Folder for git repo
+├── .github                         # folder for firebase-hosting-workflow
 |
 ├── html                            # Folder for folders with coded files
+|   /about-us.html                  # Page for about us
+|   /educator-add-quest.html        # Educator page for adding quest to the firebase
+|   /educator-add-students.html     # Educator page for adding students to class
+|   /educator-approve-quest.html    # Educator page for approving quests students submitted
+|   /educator-create-class.html     # Educator page for creating a virtual class/group
+|   /educator-home.html             # Homepage for the educator only
+|   /educator-manage-class.html     # Educator page for managing a class
+|   /educator-manage-classes.html   # Educator page for managing multiple classes
-|   /headcount.html            # Headcount updater
+|   /educator-new-home.html         # Homepage for the educator
+|   /educator-remove-students.html  # Educator page for removing students from a class
+|   /login.html                     # Login page for both student and educator
+|   /student-add-friends.html       # Student page for adding friend when submitting
+|   /student-all-classes.html       # Student page class standings for all classes
+|   /student-all-students.html      # Student page student standings for all students
+|   /student-choose-quest.html      # Student page for removing students from a class
+|   /student-add-friends.html       # Student page for removing students from a class
+|   /student-add-friends.html       # Student page for removing students from a class
-|   /main.html                 # Main page for employees
+|   /student-add-friends.html       # Student page for removing students from a class

-|   /reviews.html              # Reviews
+|   /educator-add-students.html              # Reviews
 |   /stats.html                # Stats
 |   /storefront.html           # Storefront page for all stores
 |   /stores.html               # Store list